-FREN 1001 Elementary French I 3/0/3

-Introduction to listening, speaking, reading, and writing in French and to the culture of French-speaking regions.
+FREN 1001 Elementary French I 3/0/3 Introduction to listening, speaking, reading, and writing in French and to the culture of French-speaking regions.

-FREN 1002 Elementary French II 3/0/3

-Continued listening, speaking, reading and writing in French with further study of the culture of French-speaking regions.
+FREN 1002 Elementary French II 3/0/3 Prerequisite: FREN 1001 with a minimum grade of C Continued listening, speaking, reading and writing in French with further study of the culture of French-speaking regions.
 Pre-requisite: FREN 1001 with a grade of C or better or two years high school study.